Today’s Parent: Mud, tears, joy and broken hearts — podcast

 This one is likely the most obvious to the uninitiated, but it may be the most useful.
 Your kids will demand your attention, and they’ll get it however they can.
 If you deviate from this maxim, they’ll let you know.
 I’ve certainly made awful mistakes.
 I’ve had a few proud moments as well.
 But when they need you, sometimes their call to arms is outlandish.
 It’s up to you to decide how you react.

 If you came from a supportive, loving family, congratulations.
 It’s on you to maximize this lucky predisposition.
 Conversely, if your childhood was a dumpster fire, you need to transcend it.
 This isn’t to say good parents will always create good parents, or that bad parents are destined to plague us in perpetuity with an ever-expanding bloom of mal-equipped role models.
 I’m saying it’s up to you, the new parent, to blaze your path.
-Hopefully, you’ll make good choices, scrap the bad stuff you learned from your forebears, and launch your offspring into adulthood with more of a solid emotional footing than you had.
+Hopefully you’ll make good choices, scrap the bad stuff you learned from your forebears, and launch your offspring into adulthood with an emotional footing more solid than yours.
 Call it progress, evolution, or whatever you want, our kids need to be better than us, full stop.

 This one’s universal.
 Say your son broke his wrist — like mine did last week — and suddenly your plans for the next four to six weeks need to be reconfigured or canceled.
 Or maybe one of your cherubs will throw up in a restaurant.
 It happens (sorry In-N-Out, Red Lobster, and that diner in Oxnard).
 Get used to it.
 This is your life now.
 Your plans are not your own.
 I’m not going to even get started on how disruptive teenagers can be to everything you thought was supposed to or going to happen.
 See No. 5.